Neeraj00010/ColorCast/README.md

 ```

 ## Known limitations
-The extension is definitely not perfect.
+The extension is definitely not perfect at the moment.
-It doesn't support the `@import` rule and inline styles.